 In Chapter 8 we turn back to logic.
 In recursion, we find that if done properly a function can call itself.
 How do we escape the infinite loop this seems to create?
 We hit the base case!

 A higher-order function is a function that either takes a function as input, returns a function as output, or both.
-Functions are thus a kind of data/logic hybrid.
+Functions are thus a kind of logic/data hybrid - they do things (that's logic), but they are also things that can be used or modified by other functions (that's data).

 With classes, we begin our study of the so-called "Object-Oriented Paradigm".
 We will learn here how to create new data types, and to specify the rules that govern them.
-This will culminate in the fraction and complex number projects; for them, you'll teach Python two new numeric types!
+This will culminate in the fraction and complex number projects.
+There you'll write code that teaches Python how to create and manipulate fractions and complex numbers.